Deep Water (Highsmith novel): Plot

-Melinda eventually finds a new lover, a surveyor from New York named Tony Cameron.
+Melinda takes up with another lover, a surveyor from New York named Tony Cameron.
 Vic privately offers Melinda a divorce and she finally accepts, saying that Tony has offered to take her to his next assignment in Mexico.
-Vic runs into Tony in town and offers him a lift.
-Vic drives Tony to the local quarry where he kills him and disposes of his body in the quarry's reservoir.
+After a night in which Tony rudely insinuates himself into their home and embarrassing him in front of an author whose book Vic's small press is publishing, Vic runs into Tony in town and offers him a lift.
+Vic drives Tony to a quarry where he kills him and disposes of his body in the reservoir.

 An investigation is opened into Tony's sudden disappearance.
-Many of the neighbors refuse to cooperate due to Vic's good standing and the police's theory that Tony and Melinda were planning to run away together.
-Vic escapes apprehension once more and, to his surprise, finds Melinda more courteous, even loving, toward him, which suggests to him that she wishes for them to start over again.
-When she attempts to use this new openness to draw Vic into confessing to the murders of Charley and Tony, Vic suspects it to be a last-ditch ruse concocted by Melinda and Don.
+Many of the neighbors refuse to cooperate due to Vic's good standing, Melinda's antisocial behavior, and the police's theory that Tony and Melinda were planning to run away together.
+Vic escapes apprehension once more and, to his surprise and suspicion, finds Melinda more courteous, even loving, toward him, as though she wishes for them to start over again.
+When she attempts to use this new openness to draw Vic into confessing to the murders of Charley and Tony, Vic is sure it is a last-ditch ruse concocted by Melinda and Don.

-Melinda finally implements a plan to bring Vic and Don to the quarry at the same time, where Don finds blood stains and Vic checks the reservoir to ensure Tony's body has not resurfaced.
-Vic knows, as the two of them leave, that Don will be going directly to the police.
+Melinda finally implements a plan to bring Vic and Don to the quarry at the same time, where Don sees Vic looking at bloodstains left during the murder and looking into the reservoir to ensure Tony's body has not resurfaced.
+Vic knows, as the two of them leave, that Don will go directly to the police.
 Vic returns home, and in a sudden rage, strangles Melinda to death.
 At that moment, Don arrives with a policeman and Vic is led away.